IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 On this page, you can see that custom ranges have already been created for health, criticality, and risk scores.
 In addition to creating custom ranges, you can also name them, and assign different colors and symbols to each range.

-**Value:**  The ability to customize ranges, and scores, is important since each enterprise has different preferences, as well as different risk tolerances.
+The ability to customize ranges, and scores, is important since each enterprise has different preferences, as well as different risk tolerances.

 3. Let’s review the ranges for Health that have already been established.
 Click on `Health` at the top of the Health score box.
 ![Health score box](/img/apm_8.7/healthscoring_34.png)